Odin94/HareMatcher/README.md

 * Test-users getting deleted and re-created on restart makes session cookies invalid and requires deleting them from the browser - maybe fix..?
 * Look into whether you should use `useCallback` for some of your function definitions inside react function components
+* Write or find something like a `useFetch` hook to make your fetching-boilerplate less noisy

 ### Credits
 * Images from [Unsplash](https://unsplash.com)